dbosk/introtools/modules/overview/overview.md

 Once per week, complete results are reported to LADOK.
 Then you get credits.
 The date reported to LADOK is when you completed the last assignment.

-Thanks to this automation, you can complete the assignments of the course at any time you like to get credits --- even next year.
+Due to this automation, you can complete the assignments of the course at any time you like to get credits --- even next year.
 But you should study the material already now, since you're expected to know how to use the computer systems in courses you take now.